ComicalCache/Rxh7p/README.md

 - `-each`: apply the following settings to both engines.
 - `tc=10+0.1`: play 10+0.1s.
 - `ponder`: allow engines to ponder during opponent moves.
-- `-recover`: attempt to restart engines on crash instead of forfeiting the match.
 - `sprt elo0=0 elo1=150 alpha=0.05 beta=0.05`: sequential probability ratio test.
 Hypthoesis H1 is that engine A is stronger than engine B by at least elo0, hypthesis H0 is that engine A is not stronger than B by at least elo1.
 If either H0 or H1 are fulfilled with error in alpha and beta the match is stopped.

 # Bibliography